JennBlunt/Codecademy-React-refresher/README.md

 #### After a little bit of time off to raise a puppy (called Hank), I was feeling a little rusty on my React basics.
 #### This was a Codecademy project I completed as a refresher.

-#### As of today (Aug 21) the project is incomplete, the next step will be to connect to the Yelp API.
-This should be completed in the next few day (and I'll remove this note)

 ******************************************************************************************************************************